xiaoxiaokuye/CODLAD/README.md

 After downloading,
 for model checkpoints:
-place the results directory in the root directory
+1. Place the "results" directory in the CODLAD root directory

 for data:
 1. Place PDB data files into `datasets/protein/PDB/`